 As the post says itself, they could have easily been armed, and probably were.
 The reason why they didn't pull out their weapons, be they tasers or guns, is because not only were they tangled up together in a load of wire thanks to Mike, they were terrified out of their freaking minds.
 You did see the result of their screams, right?
 And they all went scrambling out as soon as possible.

 In answer to a complaint about why they didn't make Terri female on the YMMV, one justification given is that fraterities are traditionally male, and sororities all female.
 Which raises the question- we know that monsters can be born with both female and male heads, as seen in a newspaper Roz holds in the first movie.
 So would a monster with both male head(s) and female head(s) be allowed to join a fraternity, a sorority, or neither?

 The newspaper doesn't really say the monsters have female and male heads, just five heads.
-But assuming there is a monster with a female and male head, I think it would ultimately depends on what the monster heads agree upon and which fraternity would accept them to say the least.
+But assuming there is a monster with a female and male head, it would likely ultimately depends on what the monster heads agree upon and which fraternity would accept them to say the least.
 Or, if not, it could be like a transgender issue in human society.